sirKings/s-deeplinks/README.md

 * App is manually launched: get_deeplink_payload() returns nothing

 For deeplink to be resolved correctly in case of fresh install app needs to be deployed in real appstores.

+Check the config.xml file.
+The branch.io sdk was added and <branch-config> tag was added too.
+The information can be found on your branch.io dashboard.
+You will need to update that.